-With price tags ranging from $20 through to $299, it can be hard to know what's a reasonable price to pay for a good kettle.
-And when a $20 kettle may well do the job (i.e. boiling water for your cup of tea), then what does the extra $279 buy you?
+With price tags ranging from $15 through to $500, it can be hard to know what's a reasonable price to pay for a good kettle.

 We looked at some data on the best and worst performers in our kettle tests to see what the numbers say.
 (Spoiler: more expensive doesn't always mean better.)

-"If all you want your kettle to do is boil water so it's hot enough for a cup of tea, then a $20 kettle will do the job.
-Price only matters if you want the extra bells and whistles and care about the product's material," says CHOICE small appliances expert Adrian Lini
+"If all you want your kettle to do is boil water, then a $15 kettle will probably do the job," says CHOICE small appliances expert Adrian Lini.

 How much should you pay for a kettle?

-While we can't give away all our secrets (they're available for CHOICE members, though), what we can tell you is that of the nine kettles our experts recommend, five of them cost less than $100 – so clearly performance isn't linked to price.
+While we can't give away all our secrets (they're available for CHOICE members, though), what we can tell you is that of the 10 electric kettles our experts recommend, seven of them cost less than $100 – so clearly performance isn't linked to price.

 Still not convinced?
-We crunched the numbers of the best-performing and worst-performing kettles in our tests, and here's what we found.
+We crunched the numbers of the best and worst performing kettles in our tests, and here's what we found.

 As you can see from the graph above, there's no correlation between the price of a kettle and how well it scored – so there's definitely no way to tell if a kettle will be any good based on price alone.